RehanKhan876/Blue-Green-Deployment/README.md

 Blue-Green CI/CD Deployment with Infrastructure Automation and Kubernetes Management

-I'm excited to share one of my recent projects: A Blue-Green CI/CD Deployment Pipeline integrated with Infrastructure Automation and Kubernetes Management on Amazon EKS!
+Project Description: A Blue-Green CI/CD Deployment Pipeline integrated with Infrastructure Automation and Kubernetes Management on Amazon EKS!

 This project combines Terraform, Kubernetes, and modern CI/CD practices to streamline deployments, ensure seamless environment switching, and enhance security.